AlexeyGordiychenko/scp_simple_docker/src/report.md

     ![export and stop](img/part2_5.png)

 1. Docker won't let us delete an image if it is used by a container.
-We can use `-f` flag to force it to remove:
+Use `-f` flag to force it to remove:

     ![export and stop](img/part2_6.png)